usmandigitalservices/appointment-system-project-frontend/README.md

 2. We have added the open-source license for users who want to use it for free
 3. It's completely free to customize the template according to your company's requirment
 4. Please be aware while adding the copyright message to the landing page or other pages, make sure to add your own company with current year ( We will change our terms and services on 2nd July 2026 , as we are adding the copyright restrictions to the premium projects )
-5. If you don't know coding well , you can use AI code editors like Google Antigravity and Cursor
+5. If you don't know coding well , you can use AI code editors like Google Antigravity and Cursor to customize the project